Stamped Concrete, Artificial Turf & Landscaping Experts

 Our ColoradoScape Design & Build Process

-1. Consultation: we walk the yard, identify pain points (brown lawn, over-watering, drainage, HOA rules), and talk goals and budget.
+1. Consultation: we walk the yard, identify pain points such as brown lawn, over-watering, drainage, and HOA rules, then talk goals and budget.

 2. Design: bed layout, plant palette, boulder placement, edging lines, and irrigation plan come together in a clear concept.

-3. Proposal: clear pricing with options for phasing, turf hybrids, lighting, drainage, or a new entry walk.
+3. Proposal: clear pricing with options for phasing, hybrid lawn areas, lighting, drainage, or a new entry walk.

-4. Build: demo and turf removal, irrigation work, grading, boulders, planting, and mulch/rock installation.
+4. Build: demo and turf removal, irrigation work, grading, boulders, planting, and mulch or rock installation.

 5. Handover: controller programming, care guide, documentation support, and an in-person walkthrough.